Daihatsu Class, Japanese Landing Craft

 1 Type 95 7.4 ton tank or 70 men or 10 tons cargo

-The Daihatsu or 14m landing craft (Army Type LB-D) resembled the Allied LCVP, with a bow ramp that was lowered on hitting the beach.
+The Daihatsu ("large motorized boat") or 14m landing craft, known in Army service as either the Type A or the Type LB-D, resembled the Allied LCVP, with a bow ramp that was lowered on hitting the beach.
 However, the Daihatsu was less boxy than an LCVP, giving it better seakeeping.
-It had a metal hull and was powered by a diesel engine.
-It was often field-modified to carry addition weapons of up to 37mm caliber, and the crew compartment was often protected with improvised armor.
+It had a welded steel hull.
+The postwar U.S. Naval Technical Mission reported that it was powered by an 80-horsepower kerosene engine, but other intelligence sources suggest that there was little standardization on the power plant, and diesel and gasoline engines of 60 to 80 horsepower were also used.
+The Daihatsu was often field-modified to carry addition weapons of up to 37mm caliber, and the crew compartment was often protected with improvised armor.

-The Navy ordered 3229 of these craft, but it is not known how many were actually completed (though at least 40 were built in 1942).
-The craft were so frequently encountered by Allied forces in the South Pacific, where they played an important logistical role, that actual construction must have been closer to the figure of 3229 than 40.
+Though originally developed for the Army, the Navy adopted the Daihatsu as its principal landing craft and ordered 3229 units.
+It is not known how many were actually completed (though at least 40 were built in 1942), but the craft were so frequently encountered by Allied forces in the South Pacific, where they played an important logistical role, that actual construction must have been closer to the figure of 3229 than 40.
+Postwar the U.S. Navy Technical Mission determined that 85% of all Japanese landing craft were of this type.

 Allied destroyers had a difficult time intercepting Daihatsu traffic in the Solomons.
 The improvised armor kept 40mm fire from being fully effective, and the landing craft were difficult targets for 5" guns because of their small size and high maneuverability.